awwright/magnode/doc/en/design/server.md

 2. If appropriate, return with 505 (HTTP Version Not Supported)
 3. If desired, and if the server is marked offline or the request would bring the server over capacity (particularly non-safe, non-cachable requests), return 503 (Service Unavailable).
 4. If the Host header is provided, or if an absolute-uri is provided and it mismatches, return 400 (Bad Request) (required per RFC7320, Section 5.4)
+0. Determine the effective request URI from the Host header, absolute-form, fixed scheme, and/or fixed authority
 5. If there is a Content-Type request-header, then:
 	1. If the Content-Type request-header indicates a media type which cannot be handled by the server, return 415 (Unsupported Media Type)
 	2. If a Content-Length request-header is desired from the client but not provided, return 411 (Length Required)